BRITISH SCHOOL OF MARKETING INTERNATIONAL

 BSMI aims to maintain a balanced mix of student nationalities per class, however, we cannot always guarantee this at all times of year.

 Special Needs / Disabilities

 Any disabilities or learning difficulties must be communicated to BSMI at the enrolment stage.
 This is a mandatory requirement as it can affect the student’s learning process during the course of his/her studies.
-If any of the difficulties related to medical, psychological or educational learning difficulties is not mentioned, BSMI may send the student home with no refund of the fees.
+If any of difficulties relating to medical, psychological or educational learning difficulties are not given to us, BSMI may send the student home with no repayment of fees.

 BSMI can arrange accommodation on behalf of the student.
-We can only secure accommodation once we have received full payment and the student has obtained their visa.
-Students may lose their room or may have to change accommodation if payment has not been received for their booking(s).
+We can only book accommodation when we have received full payment and the student has obtained their visa.
+Students may lose their room or may have to change accommodation if they have not paid for their booking(s).
 The accommodation fee is valid only for the person and dates specified.
-Any change of dates must be notified to us in writing or by email at least 2 weeks prior to the arrival date.
+Any change of dates must be notified to us in writing or by email at least 2 weeks before the arrival date.
 Students and agents will be provided with details of accommodation one week before travelling to the UK.